gmkung/decheem-docs/docs/user_guide.rst

 #.
 A Rule Assembly assignment is basically a **mix-and-match** exercise where the teacher determines the set of possible sentences to use, and the students have to use them to recreate the rules the teacher had in mind.
 #.
 Imagine you are a teacher of law and you:
     * want your students to read 5 different past cases and distill the rules that led to the judgments in these cases.
-    * have created the Rule System yourself and you want your students to try to recreate it, but want to set boundaries to the phrasings that the students can use for ease of marking.
+    * have created the Rule System yourself and you want your students to try to recreate it, but want to set boundaries of the phrasings that the students can use for ease of marking.
     * want to programmatically mark the work of your students without having to read through every single essay painstakingly.
 #.
 To prepare such an assignment, you just need to do the following:
     #.
 Create the Rule System that contain all the rules that you want your student to pick out from the past cases.
-Save this well, as it will serve as your **marking scheme**.
+Save this properly, as it will serve as your **marking scheme**.
     #.
 In the Rule System selector on the top left, click and duplicate the rule system, and choose to make a 'disassembled' copy of the rule system.
     #.
 Share this disassembled copy with the User Group where your students are in.
 Grant only read-only rights so that students have to make a personal copy of it before working on it.
     #.
-Create a new User Group as a submission folder (see instructions in previous section), and copy the Submission Code at the bottom of the permission overview of the User Group.
+Create a new User Group as a submission folder (see instructions in previous section), and copy down the Submission Code at the bottom of the permission overview of the User Group.

         * Grant other teachers and teaching assistants access to this group so they can help you with reviewing the assignments later.
 Do not add your students to this group.
 #.
 When communicating the assignment to your students, point them to the disassembled copy you shared with them, as well as the Submission Code for them to use once they are done.